emdeesee/emacs.d/README.md

-# emacs-d
+# emacs.d
-emacs configuration files
+My set of common Emacs configuration files.

 ## organization

-init.el contain basic configuration and logic to bootstrap the rest of the configuration
+*init.el* contain basic configuration and logic to bootstrap the rest of the configuration

-Personal configuration code is in preferences.
+Personal configuration code is in *preferences*.

-Modules not managed by package are kept in site-lisp.
+Modules not managed by package are kept in the directory *site-lisp*, which is currently empty, so doesn't exist in the git repository.